 Q: How often does CAPS Board meet?

-A: The Board meets every other month (6 times per year).
+A: The Board meets monthly.
 Meetings are held on a set day and time.

 Q: How long are Board meetings?

 A: Typically, Board Meetings begin at noon, and last approximately 1.5 hrs.

 Q: In addition to meetings, how much time is required?

 A: The time commitment varies, and some duties take more time than others.
 Generally speaking, Board Members should be able to commit 1-3 hours a week to the organization.